Audio By Carbonatix

 They warned that drainage systems designed for historical rainfall patterns are increasingly being overwhelmed by the volume and intensity of today's storms.

-The experts called for infrastructure planning that reflects evolving climate realities, warning that failure to adapt will continue to impose significant economic, environmental and public health costs on the country.
+The experts called for infrastructure planning that reflects evolving climate realities, warning that failure to adapt will continue to impose significant economic, environmental, and public health costs on the country.

-The discussion formed part of the Loud and Green X Space series organised by JoyNews in partnership with Behind the Science and CDKN Ghana, which brings together researchers, climate advocates and public health experts to examine evidence-based solutions to Ghana's growing climate challenges.
+The discussion formed part of the Loud and Green X Space series organised by JoyNews in partnership with Beyond the Science and CDKN Ghana, which brings together researchers, climate advocates and public health experts to examine evidence-based solutions to Ghana's growing climate challenges.

 Latest Stories